dotnet/docs/docs/core/tutorials/using-mstest-on-windows.md

 by [Nicolò Caradini](https://github.com/ncarandini)

-While xUnit is actually a better choice when targeting multiple platforms, on Windows is also possible to use MSUnit to write test projects.
+While xUnit is maybe a better choice when targeting multiple platforms, with .NET Core on Windows is also possible to use MSUnit.

 ## Prerequisites